 3. paid all other applicable fees and charges; and

+4. the service condition allowing fraudulent use of service has been corrected.

 (3) Service shall be restored when cause for discontinuance has been satisfactorily adjusted.

 (4) In case of refusal to establish service, or whenever service is discontinued, the utility shall notify the applicant or customer in writing of the reason for such refusal or discontinuance.
 In all instances involving refusal or discontinuance of service the utility shall advise in its notice that persons dissatisfied with the utility's decision to refuse or discontinue service may register their complaint with the utility's Customer Relations Personnel and to the Florida Public Service Commission at 1-800-342-3552, which is a toll free number.